GET OUR LATEST BLOG POSTS

 Luxury brands and banks choose serifs

-Luxury brands, who rely mostly on selling physical goods, rely on serif fonts more frequently than web-based brands.
-This is in part because serifs appear elegant and more easily readable in printed form while sans serif fonts are better for reading on computer screens.
+Luxury brands, who rely mostly on selling physical goods like handbags and cars, rely on serif fonts more frequently than web-based brands.
+This is in part because serifs appear elegant and more easily readable in printed form, while sans serif fonts are better for reading on computer screens.

-Serifs also evoke the history of typography; a look luxury brands use to demonstrate their pedigree, and some banks incorporate to prove their longevity and trustworthiness to consumers.
+Serifs also evoke the history of typography.
+Luxury brands use this to demonstrate their pedigree, and some banks incorporate serifs to prove their longevity and trustworthiness to consumers.

 Consider investing in a custom typeface